-In 2018, the California legislature enacted the California Consumer Privacy Act, which becomes effective on 1 January 2020.
+In 2018, the California legislature enacted the CCPA, which becomes effective on 1 January 2020.
 The Act applies to any for-profit business that:

-- does business in California; - collects consumers' personal information (or on behalf of which such information is collected); - alone, or jointly with others, determines the purposes and means of the processing of consumers' personal information; and - satisfies certain revenue thresholds or collects the personal information of 50,000 or more consumers, households or devices.
+- does business in California; - collects consumers' personal information (or on whose behalf such information is collected); - alone, or jointly with others, determines the purposes and means of the processing of consumers' personal information; and - satisfies certain revenue thresholds or collects the personal information of 50,000 or more consumers, households or devices.

-The California Consumer Privacy Act defines 'personal information' broadly and contains provisions granting California consumers certain rights with respect to their personal information.
+The CCPA defines 'personal information' broadly and contains provisions granting California consumers certain rights with respect to their personal information.
+This new legislation in California has helped set the stage for a number of similar proposed laws currently pending in various state legislatures across the US, as well as a possible federal data privacy law.

-8 PII formats
+PII formats

-What forms of PII are covered by the law?
+8 What forms of PII are covered by the law?